DESIGNER: Design-Logic-Guided Multidisciplinary Data Synthesis for LLM Reasoning

 The main contributions of this paper can be summarized as follows:

-\begin{itemize} \item We propose a data engineering pipeline for synthesizing challenging questions from raw text corpora.
-Based on this pipeline, we constructed two large-scale reasoning datasets: Design-Logic-Reasoning-Book (DLR-Book), containing 3.04 million challenging questions synthesized from the book corpus, and Design-Logic-Reasoning-Web (DLR-Web), with 1.66 million challenging questions from the web corpus.
-These datasets expand beyond common disciplines like math to cover 75 disciplines (including STEM, humanities, social sciences, arts, as well as applied and professional fields) to better train LLMs' multidisciplinary reasoning capabilities.
+\begin{itemize}[leftmargin=*] \item we propose \textbf{DESIGNER}: a \textbf{DESIGN}-logic-guid\textbf{E}d \textbf{R}easoning data synthesis pipeline that leverages raw corpora to synthesize multidisciplinary reasoning questions.
+Using this pipeline, we constructed two large-scale reasoning datasets: DLR-Book (3.04 million questions from the book corpus) and DLR-Web (1.66 million questions from the web corpus).
+These datasets span 75 disciplines, including STEM, humanities, social sciences, applied and professional fields, and the arts, extending beyond common disciplines.

-\item We introduce a novel, scalable data synthesis paradigm based on ``Design Logic'', which imitates the wisdom of human experts in question creation and significantly enhances the reasoning depth and diversity of doc-centric synthesized questions.
-Our data analysis demonstrates that the questions synthesized by our method exhibit substantially greater difficulty and diversity than those in the baseline datasets.
+\item By reverse-engineering the meta-knowledge of human educators, we propose a fundamentally new question synthesis method guided by ``Design Logic''.
+This approach enables the generation of truly complex, multi-step reasoning questions from raw text by providing the structured, reusable, and abstract control over difficulty and diversity that prior document-centric methods lacked.
+Our data analysis indicates that the questions synthesized by our method exhibit greater difficulty and diversity compared to those in the baseline datasets.

-\item Our comprehensive comparative and ablation experiments on the Qwen3-8B-Base and Qwen3-4B-Base models~\citep{yang2025qwen3} show that training with our data not only significantly improves the model's multidisciplinary reasoning capabilities but also outperforms existing multidisciplinary datasets with the same data volume.
-Training with our full dataset allows the resulting models to surpass the performance of the official Qwen3 models of the same size. \end{itemize}